clux/facemaulers/recaps/umnos-simulation.md

 ## ROUGH CALCULATION;
-Party; can do 500dmg in 2 rounds, but reliably 300 Enemies; with dragon, expect 200 in two rounds.
+Party; can maybe do 500dmg in 2 rounds, but reliably 300 Rider combo; with dragon, expect 200 in two rounds (if we let umnos attack) Umnos solo: 75 pr.
+100 hasted.

 Dragon can go down in 2/3 rounds.
 At which point 300dmg dealt.
 Try to limit Umnos to 100 per round.
 TODO: maybe scale weapon to have some LG.

 Party has: 300 HP.
 Can heal about 100 per round at the cost of not damaging.

+Math;
+Average; 250+300+300 dmg needed.
+(3 rounds)
+Hard: 250+500+500 (5 rounds)

+in 5 rounds;
+- 2 rounds: rider combo has done 200 (then died)
+- (none round: dragon drained and umnos raging (one extra if they are weak)
+- 2-4 rounds: umnos has lost his temp hp (at least 3 on hard) 150-300dmg
+- 2 rounds; umnos on last hp, raging 200dmg

+1 round sacrifice on sansuri?
+1 round sacrifice on hiffee? (breath on her early)

+up to 700 dmg taken by party.
+They have 300 + can heal 133 each => 700
+They need to do some lockdown and magic to do well.
+Mordai has control magic, they have crit potential.